conscious-stage/Coder/README.md

 # Coder

-coder (Codex CLI) is a terminal-based coding assistant forked from openai/codex that leverages large language models to interact with your local codebase.
+coder (Coder CLI) is a terminal-based coding assistant forked from openai/codex that leverages large language models to interact with your local codebase.
 It supports three backends:

 - **Ollama**: run models locally via the Ollama API.